VijayJadon22/Full-Stack-E-commerce-Website/frontend/README.md

 - **Protection Middleware**:
   - `protectRoute`: Ensures the user is authenticated
   - `adminRoute`: Restricts access to admin-only endpoints

-- **Token Refresh Mechanism**:
-  - When access tokens expire, refresh tokens can be used to generate new access tokens
-  - Implemented through the `/api/auth/refresh-token` endpoint

 ### Payment Integration